 There are few problems with this.

-The 2-hour promise is kinda weak as well.
-Unless you live in Punggol or something, you can probably nip down to the nearest shopping mall and buy whatever it is you need so urgently in that time frame.
+Two, the 2-hour promise is kinda weak considering we live on such a small island.
+Even if you live in Punggol or something, you can probably nip down to the nearest shopping mall and buy whatever it is you need so urgently in that time frame.

-Another major flaw of Amazon Prime Singapore is that you can ONLY shop through their Prime Now app, which is buggy and a terrible way to peruse the 7 million products listed on there.
+Another major flaw of Amazon Prime Singapore is that you can ONLY shop through their Prime Now app, which is buggy and a terrible way to peruse the products listed on there.

 One of the worst aspects is that Amazon Singapore and Amazon US are entirely segregated on the app.
 That makes it very tricky to do comparison shopping and to look for the best product.